AlgoMaster Logo

 Intuition

-The most straightforward way: try every possible substring and check if it can be turned into a repeating character string with at most k replacements.
+Try every possible substring and check whether it can be turned into a repeating-character string with at most k replacements.
 For each starting index, expand the substring one character at a time, maintaining a frequency count.
 At each step, the number of replacements needed is windowLength - maxFrequency.
 Track the longest valid substring.
+For a fixed start, every step adds 1 to the window length and at most 1 to maxFreq, so windowLength - maxFreq never decreases as the window grows.
+Once it exceeds k, it stays above k, so we stop and move the start forward.

 Algorithm